gperry100/block-blob-demo/README.md

 blob.downloadRangeToByteArray(offset, blockSize, bytes, (int) offset);
 ```

-By using this and combining this with CompletedFutures we can easily download the blocks in parallel.
+By using this and combining it with CompletedFutures we can easily download the blocks in parallel.